Autumn Colours of Japan | Sisterhood Womens Travel

 Welcome to Sisterhood Womens Travel, Meet your tour hostess and fellow travellers at the Melbourne Airport for your flight to Tokyo, Japan.

-Sit back, relax and enjoy the inflight entertainment as we head towards our next adventure.
+Sit back, relax and enjoy the in-flight entertainment as we head towards our next adventure.

 Upon arrival into Tokyo (Narita), we'll transfer to our hotel.

-Tokyo is the capital of Japan, famous for its spectacular architecture, futuristic displays, upmarket shopping and unique fashion sense, plenty of free time is allowed here to explore on your own.
+Tokyo is the capital of Japan, famous for its spectacular architecture, futuristic displays, upmarket shopping and unique fashion sense.
+Plenty of free time is allowed here to explore on your own.

-Overnight - Shinagawa Prince Hotel (or similar)
+Overnight - Royal Park Hotel Tokyo Nihombashi (or similar)

 Day 2 - Sunday 23 November 2025